frabjous/open-guide-editor/doc/installation.md

 You can more or less follow the steps of the procedure described [above](#user-content-steps-to-install).
 The main exception is that for over-the-web use you will not want to use the PHP testing server, but instead a full featured web-server with PHP enabled like [nginx](https://www.nginx.com/) or [apache](https://httpd.apache.org/).

-Instructions for setting up a standard PHP-enabled web-server , but there are many guides and tutorials for doing this online for all major Linux distributions.
+Instructions for setting up a standard PHP-enabled web-server are beyond the scope of this documentation, but there are many guides and tutorials for doing this online for all major Linux distributions.
 A MySQL or other database is not needed.

+To make use of OGE on such a server, when following the steps above, you merely need to clone the repository into a place under the root directory served by the web-server, e.g., `/var/www`, or whatever the server is configured to use.

+If, for example, it is placed as a subdirectory of the server's document root, it would then be available at `https://yourdomain.com/open-guide-editor/`.
+You can rename the `open-guide-editor` directory if you wish, but the `open-guide-misc/` submodule directory should not be renamed.

+However, when it is not accessed on `localhost`, the browser will not automatically have access to editing files on the server.
+That would be a huge security hole.
+Instead, some mechanism will need to be put into place to grant access through some kind of authentication process.
+More information about doing so is provided in the [security documentation](https://github.com/frabjous/open-guide-editor/blob/main/doc/security.md).

 ## Other Documentation